Breastfeeding is the best way to both nourish and nurture your baby. Learning to breastfeed takes practice for you and your baby.

 Breastfeeding Peer Counselors

-Many agencies have Breastfeeding Peer Counselors in the WIC Program.
+Many agencies have breastfeeding peer counselors in the WIC program.
 These counselors are able to provide mother-to-mother support for pregnant and breastfeeding women.
-Check with your local Health department about the availability of the Breastfeeding Peer Counselors.
+Check with your local health department about the availability of breastfeeding peer counselors.

 Breastfeeding Support Groups

 Groups like La Leche League are small, local groups of mothers helping mothers.
 They are women like you who have experience in breastfeeding their own children and can answer a lot of practical questions.
-You may be able to find a group in your phone book or by calling your Health Department’s Breastfeeding Promotion Coordinator.
-Or, you can find local groups by calling the organization or visiting their website: La Leche League
+You may be able to find a group by browsing La Leche League website or calling your health department breastfeeding promotion coordinator or (800) LA-LECHE.

 Other Health Professionals